MetPX/sarracenia/c/README.rst

 when supplied causes it to loop, checking for new items every *sleep* seconds (equivalent to sr_watch.)
 There is also a sample consumer::

-  sr_csub2json
+  sr_cthneed

-which obtains messages and prints them to standard output in json format identical the the format used by the python implementation for save/restore functionality.
+which obtains messages and, by default, prints them to standard output in json format identical the the format used by the python implementation for save/restore functionality.
 In order to have a complete downloader, one needs a script to parse the json output and invoke an appropriate binary downloader.
+One can use the 'output' switch to choose other formats:

+json:

+  the default format, json compatible with python save/restore.

+post:

+  turns sr_cthneed into an sr_shovel, if cache is on, then it is a winnow.

+url:

+  just print out the retrival urls, rather than the entire message

 There is also an LD_PRELOAD shim library example. (libsrshim.c) that uses the posting api. sample usage::